 - Presidential aircraft regardless of altitude.

-- Issue traffic information to those aircraft listed in subpara a whose targets appear likely to merge unless the aircraft are separated by more than the appropriate vertical separation minima.
+- Issue traffic information to the aircraft listed in subparagraph whose targets appear likely to merge unless the aircraft are separated by more than the appropriate vertical separation minima.

-“Traffic twelve o'clock, seven miles, eastbound, MD-80, at one seven thousand.”
+“Traffic twelve o'clock, seven miles, eastbound, Gulfstream 650, one seven thousand.”

-“United Sixteen and American Twenty‐five, traffic twelve o'clock, one zero miles, opposite direction, eastbound seven twenty seven at flight level three three zero, westbound MD-Eighty at flight level three one zero.”
+“United Sixteen and American Twenty-Five, traffic twelve o'clock, one zero miles, opposite direction, eastbound Seven Thirty-Seven at flight level three three zero, westbound Airbus Three Twenty at flight level three two zero.”

-- When both aircraft in subpara b are in RVSM airspace, and vertically separated by 1,000 feet, if either pilot reports they are unable to maintain RVSM due to turbulence or mountain wave, vector either aircraft to avoid merging with the target of the other aircraft.
+- When both aircraft in subparagraph are in RVSM airspace and vertically separated by 1,000 feet, and either pilot reports they are unable to maintain RVSM due to turbulence or mountain wave, use vectors to prevent the targets from merging.

-“Delta One Twenty Three, fly heading two niner zero, vector for traffic.
-Traffic twelve o'clock, one zero miles, opposite direction, MD-80 eastbound at flight level three two zero.”
+“Delta One Twenty-Three, fly heading two niner zero, vector for traffic.
+Traffic twelve o'clock, one zero miles, opposite direction, Seven Thirty-Seven, eastbound at flight level three one zero.”

-- If the pilot requests, vector his/her aircraft to avoid merging with the target of previously issued traffic.
+- If the pilot requests, vector their aircraft to avoid merging targets with the previously issued traffic.

-Aircraft closure rates are so rapid that when applying merging target procedures, controller issuance of traffic must be commenced in ample time for the pilot to decide if a vector is necessary.
+Because aircraft closure rates can be rapid, issue traffic with enough time for the pilot to decide if a vector is necessary.